verbatim144/NET-profit-calculator/README.md

 To run this project:
 * Clone repository "zadanie_kalkulator_s"
 * Open the project in a programming environment (it can be IntelliJ IDEA)
-* Import maven changes and set 1.8 version of Java
+* Import maven changes and set 10.0 version of Java (project also can be started with 1.8 or 11.0 version of Java)
 * Run ZadanieKalkulatorSApplication.class
 * Start a project, by typing http://localhost:8080/ in the address line of your browser

-## Warnings

-If this project doesn't work, that might be a problem with Windows 10 or something else.
-Try to use Google Chrome.

 ## Screenshots